-I write a weekly column about things to do, eat, and experience in New York City, including the best takes on 5 classic American foods.
+I wrote a weekly column -- some 700 articles in all --- about things to do, eat, and experience in New York City for several years, ranging from the best takes on 5 classic American foods to offbeat ways to spend your tax return.

 Nowhere else in New York lets you begin the day with an invigorating surf, munch on momos for lunch, and end with a Mets game on their home turf at dusk.
 A slideshow about what makes Queens so great.